oap-project/oap-mllib/README.md

 #### OAP MLlib Specific Configuration

-OAP MLlib adopted oneDAL as implementation backend. oneDAL requires enough native memory allocated for each executors.
+OAP MLlib adopted oneDAL as implementation backend. oneDAL requires enough native memory allocated for each executor.
 For large dataset, depending on algorithms, you may need to tune `spark.executor.memoryOverhead` to allocate enough native memory.
 Setting this value to larger than __dataset size / executor number__ is a good starting point.

 ### Sanity Check